International relations since 1989: AUKUS

-AUKUS is a new trilateral security pact between Australia, the United Kingdom and the United States, announced on September 15, 2021.
+AUKUS is a new trilateral security pact between Australia, the UK, and the US, announced on September 15, 2021.
 It will initially focus on a fleet of nuclear-powered submarines for the Royal Australian Navy.
 It is designed to counter China's influence in the Indo-Pacific region.
 AUKUS will enable the three countries to share information in areas including artificial intelligence, cyber, underwater systems and long-range strike capabilities.
 As part of the pact, the United States and Britain would share their knowledge of how to maintain nuclear defence infrastructure.
-The agreement is a successor to the existing ANZUS pact between Australia, New Zealand and the United States, but with New Zealand "sidelined" due to its ban on nuclear technology.
+The agreement is a successor to the existing ANZUS pact between Australia, New Zealand, and the United States, but with New Zealand "sidelined" due to its ban on nuclear technology.